-Real Estate Development - Impairment Indicators - Refer to Notes 2, 5, 7 and 8 to the financial statements development to determine whether events or changes in circumstances exist that may indicate that the carrying amounts of, or investment in, real estate development are no longer recoverable.
+Real Estate Development - Impairment Indicators - Refer to Notes 2, 5 and 6 to the financial statements in circumstances exist that may indicate that the carrying amount of, or investment in, real estate development are no longer recoverable.
 Possible indications of impairment may include events or changes in circumstances affecting the entitlement process, zoning, government regulation, geographical demand for new housing or commercial property, and market conditions related to pricing of residential or commercial land lots.
-When events or changes in circumstances exist, the Company further evaluates the real estate development for impairment by a) comparing undiscounted future cash flows expected to be generated over the life of the real estate development to the respective carrying amount for its own real estate development or b) determining if its equity in investment has incurred an other-than-temporary decline.
+When events or changes in circumstances exist, the Company further evaluates the real estate development for impairment by a) comparing undiscounted future cash flows expected to be generated over the life of the real estate development to the respective carrying amount for its own real estate development or b) determining if its equity investment in LLCB has incurred an other-than-temporary decline.